 Alternatively, you can cancel the invoice.
 Sign into your account at Paypal.com, click on Activity, and select the scam invoice.
 Right below the blue Pay button, you may safely click on “Cancel Invoice”.

-Lastly, you may reach out to Paypal support, if you want them to know about the scam attempt.
+Lastly, you may reach out to Paypal support, if you want them to know you received the Hybrid Paypal Scam.
 Once you’re logged in at Paypal.com, scroll to the bottom of the site and look for the Contact link.
 Click it and make use of the Call Us or Message Us options to reach out to them.